• Skip to primary navigation

 That’s all for this Bacalar travel guide!

-To recap, we’ve explored this beautiful town, the lagoon, and some of the best things to see and do.
+To recap, we’ve confirmed that Bacalar is worth visiting, we’ve explored its beautiful town, the lagoon and some of the best things to do.

 Be sure to visit the cenotes, as well, for a nice cool-off from the heat.
 All in all, I’ve given you some good tips to make the most out of a trip here.

-Do you need more Mexico inspiration?
-Check out my guide on things to do in the Rivera Maya for more ideas on what to do in the area.
+Do you need more Mexico travel inspiration?
+Check out my guide on other places in in Mexico to visit for more ideas on what to do in the area.

 📌 Like this article?
 Pin it…